Permutations, combinations, and the multiplication principle

 Example — Poker hands.
 A standard deck has 52 cards.
 The number of distinct 5-card hands is

-The probability of being dealt a flush in spades (all 5 cards from 13 spades) is
+The probability of being dealt a flush in a specific suit, say spades (all 5 cards from the 13 spades), is

 You have a bag with 5 red and 4 blue balls.
 You draw 3 at random without replacement.
 What is the probability that exactly 2 are red?